Now accepting new patients — call 212-328-1180

 • Whole-body regulation and stress-related holding

-Important note: Visceral Manipulation is not a substitute for medical diagnosis or medical treatment.
-It can be used as a complementary approach in a broader wellness or care plan.
+Important note: Visceral Manipulation is gentle and complementary.
+It is not a substitute for medical diagnosis or medical treatment, it is not a cure, and results vary from person to person.
+It is best used as one part of a broader wellness or care plan, in coordination with your physician.

 Experience